-When allowed to free range to find their natural food sources their rounded bills will not do the nearly the same damage to your property, garden, or landscaping as the pointed bills of chickens.
+When allowed to free range to find their natural food sources, their rounded bills will not do nearly the same damage to your property, garden, or landscaping as the pointed bills of chickens.

-Because domesticated duck breeds cannot really fly, a short fence is all that will be needed to keep them out of areas where you do not want them free ranging or to herd them into a temporary area to rid it of bugs – like the garden before you plant in the spring or after the harvest.
+Because domesticated duck breeds cannot fly, a short fence is all that will be needed to keep them out of areas where you do not want them free-ranging or to herd them into a temporary place to rid them of bugs.

 Duck Raising Cons

 If you are only familiar with raising chickens, it can be startling and frustrating at first when realizing how much more work it can be to keep a duck coop and run clean.

 The bacteria-causing mess can turn a run into a nasty mud bog quickly and mandate the removal and installation of clean bedding once a week.

 Putting Ducks In A Fish Pond

 Domesticated ducks will eat fish eggs and small fish.
-If you want to use an existing fond that contains either ornamental fish or is stocked with fish for anglers to use for ducks as well, expect to lose some fish.
+If you want to use an existing pond that contains either ornamental fish or is stocked with fish for anglers to use for ducks as well, expect to lose some fish.

-A duck pond, wether it is a traditional pond or a small decorative garden pond, can become nasty and smelling if proper drainage and filtration is not in place.
+A duck pond, whether it is a traditional pond or a small decorative garden pond, can become nasty and smelling.
+This is if proper drainage and filtration are not in place.

-Adding some duck safe aquatic plants to the pond will help filter out the duck droppings and reduce the attraction of bugs and the development of a foul odor.
+Adding some duck-safe aquatic plants to the pond will help filter out the duck droppings and reduce the attraction of bugs and the development of a foul odor.

 Although birds of prey (eagles are an exception) cannot usually lift a mature duck, young ducklings are an easy target.

 We keep livestock guardian dogs and guineas to help protect all of our meat and egg birds from both sky and ground predators like mink, weasels, bobcats, and coyotes.

 Duck Egg Sitting And Discovery

 While ducks are like clockwork when it comes to laying eggs, where they lay them is another story entirely.
-Do not expect to find the eggs nestled snugly in a nest like chicken eggs.
+Do not expect to find the eggs nestled snugly in nest-like chicken eggs.